sruti1003/TipCalculator/README.md

 # TipCalculator
-This is a Tip Calculator application for iOS submitted as the pre-assignment requirement for CodePath.
+This is a Tip Calculator application for iOS.

 Time spent: 20 Hours